Course guide of Mathematics (2001114)

 Ordinary assessment session

-In accordance with the Evaluation and Qualification Regulations for students at the University of Granada (can be consulted at https://www.ugr.es/sites/default/files/2017-09/examenes.pdf), for this subject it is proposed both a continuous evaluation and a single final one.
-By default, all students will follow the continuous assessment system, unless they indicate otherwise in a timely manner to the Head of the Department by virtue of the previous regulations.
+According to the "Normativa de evaluación y de calificación de los estudiantes de la Universidad de Granada" (which can be consulted at https://www.ugr.es/sites/default/files/2017-09/examenes.pdf), for this subject both continuous assessment and a single final assessment are proposed.
+By default, all students will follow the continuous assessment system, unless they request otherwise in due time and form to the Department Director in accordance with the previous regulations.

-A) For the ordinary call, the continuous evaluation will have the following components:
+A) For the ordinary call, continuous assessment will have the following components:

-• A test N4 (on topic 4), on the date assigned to the ordinary call, weighted at 16.25% of the grade.
+- A test N4 (from topic 4), on the date assigned to the ordinary call, with a weight of 16.25% of the grade.

-• Evaluation of computer practices (N6) weighted at 25% of the grade and distributed as follows: submission of proposed exercises (10%) and completion of a group work (15%).
+- Evaluation of computer practices (N6), with a weight of 25% of the grade and distributed as follows: submission of proposed exercises (10%) and completion of a group project (15%).

-In all the proposed activities, the evaluation may be complemented with interviews with the teaching staff.
+In all proposed activities, grading may be supplemented with interviews with the teaching staff.
 The explanations given in the interviews will be binding when grading the activities carried out by the student.

-• (i.)
-The grade N is equal to or higher than 5 points out of 10.
+(i) The grade N is equal to or greater than 5 points out of 10.

-In this case, the grade for continuous evaluation will be N.
+In this case, the grade by continuous assessment will be N.

-Those students who wish to do so may examine the contents corresponding to tests N12 and / or N3 on the date scheduled for the ordinary call by the Teaching Committee, in which case, the grade will replace the one previously obtained.
+Those students who wish to do so may take exams on the contents corresponding to tests N12 and/or N3 on the date scheduled for the ordinary call by the Teaching Commission, in which case the grade obtained will replace the previously obtained one.

-In the case of not passing the subject for:
+In the event of not passing the subject due to:

-It is also recalled that, according to the evaluation regulations of the UGR referred to above (chapter VI, Article 22, point 4):
+It is also reminded that, according to the evaluation regulations of the UGR referenced above (Chapter VI, Article 22, point 4):

-"When the student has carried out activities and tests of the Continuous Evaluation process contemplated in the Teaching Guide of the subject that constitute more than 50% of the total weight of the final grade of the subject, they will appear in the record with the corresponding grade."
+"When the student has carried out activities and tests of the Continuous Assessment process contemplated in the Teaching Guide of the subject that constitute more than 50% of the total weight of the final grade of the subject, it will appear on the record with the corresponding grade"

 Extraordinary assessment session

-For the extraordinary call, the qualification will be obtained through the following components:
+For the extraordinary call, the grade will be obtained through the following components:

-• Evaluation of practices, by carrying out a practical test in a computer room, with a weight of 25% of the qualification.
-In case the student agrees, the N6 grade obtained by continuous evaluation will be considered.
+- Practice evaluation, through the completion of a practical test in the computer lab, with a weight of 25% of the grade.
+Alternatively, the grade N6 obtained in the continuous assessment will be considered.

-The course will be considered passed if the sum of both parts reaches 50% of the total.
+The subject will be considered passed if the weighted sum of both parts reaches 50% of the total.

 Single final assessment

-The student who takes advantage of the single final evaluation system will be evaluated on the date scheduled for the ordinary call by the Teaching Commission as follows:
+Students who opt for the single final evaluation system will be assessed on the date scheduled for the ordinary call by the Teaching Commission in the following manner:

-The course will be considered passed if the sum of both parts reaches 50% of the total.
+The subject will be considered passed if the sum of both parts reaches 50% of the total.